TREX1: Clinical relevance

 Mutations in TREX1 can give cause failure to appropriately remove ribonucleotides misincorporated into DNA.
 The removal process is ordinary performed by ribonucleotide excision repair.
 In humans, a defect in this process can give rise to Aicardi-Goutieres syndrome involving microcephaly and neuroinflammation.

+Homology directed DNA repair

+TREX1 is the most abundant 3’-5’ DNA exonuclease in mammals.
+Dominant C-terminal TREX1 genetic variants can disrupt homology-directed DNA repair and thus can trigger DNA damage and premature senescence phenotypes in humans, mice and Drosophila.
+Such TREX1 variants can also cause adult onset small vessel disease known as vasculopathy with cerebral leukoencephalopathy.